dart-backend/angel/packages/production/README.md

 }
 ```

 `Runner` will automatically re-spawn crashed instances, unless `--no-respawn` is passed.
-This can prevent
-your server from entirely going down at the first error, and adds a layer of fault tolerance to your
+This can prevent your server from entirely going down at the first error, and adds a layer of fault tolerance to your infrastructure.
-infrastructure.

-When combined with `systemd`, deploying Angel applications on Linux can be very simple.
+When combined with `systemd`, deploying Angel3 applications on Linux can be very simple.

 ## Message Passing

 The `Runner` class uses [`package:angel3_pub_sub`](https://github.com/dukefirehawk/angel/tree/angel3/packages/pub_sub) to coordinate
 message passing between isolates.

-When one isolate sends a message, all other isolates will
-receive the same message, except for the isolate that sent it.
+When one isolate sends a message, all other isolates will receive the same message, except for the isolate that sent it.

-It is injected into your application's `Container` as
-`pub_sub.Client`, so you can use it as follows:
+It is injected into your application's `Container` as `pub_sub.Client`, so you can use it as follows:

 ```dart
 // Use the injected `pub_sub.Client` to send messages.